lucasschneider/mpl-koha-patch-WE/docs/README.md

 This Firefox extension is developed by Lucas Schneider, a Page II at Madison Public Library, Central.
 If you run into any bugs, enter “about:addons” in the Firefox web address bar (without quotes) or "chrome://extensions" in Google Chrome, go to the options page for “MPL Koha Patch,” and disable the feature causing problems.
 If the problem does not persist after disabling the feature, send Lucas an email with a description of the bug.

 You can email Lucas comments, questions, or feature requests at [lschneider@madisonpubliclibrary.org][3]

+# Disclaimer
+This extension is neither supported nor endorsed by LibLime or SCLS.
+It is independently developed by Lucas Schneider, a Library Page at MPL-Central.
+Please use the extension only at the discretion of your circulation or departmental supervisor.

 [1]:  javascript:void(InstallTrigger.install({'MPL Koha Patch':'https://raw.githubusercontent.com/lucasschneider/mpl-koha-patch-WE/master/releases/currXPI/mpl-koha-patch.xpi'}));
 [2]:  https://chrome.google.com/webstore/detail/mpl-koha-patch/ojghlgghnljabcikeiipjadgblclkgpi